MS Herald of Free Enterprise: Long-term

 The capsizing of Herald of Free Enterprise caused the highest death count of any peacetime maritime disaster involving a British ship since the sinking of HMY Iolaire on 1 January 1919 near Stornoway, Isle of Lewis, when at least 205 perished of the 280 aboard.

 Since the accident, several improvements to the design of this type of vessel have been made.
 These include indicators on the bridge that display the state of the bow doors, watertight ramps being fitted to the bow sections of the front of the ship, and "freeing flaps" to allow water to escape from a vehicle deck in the event of flooding.
 The International Convention for the Safety of Life at Sea regulations were changed in 1990 to require 125 cm of freeboard (in the case of RORO vessels, defined as the height between the vehicle deck and the water line) for all new ROROs, instead of the previous 76 cm.
 Some vessels omit the bow door configuration altogether and vehicles enter and exit from rear doors only.
 New International Maritime Organization (IMO) regulations are in place that prohibit an open (undivided) deck of this length on a passenger RORO vessel.
 The capsizing of the ship is used as a standard example of the free surface effect in manuals of seamanship dealing with stability.

-Both of Herald of Free Enterprise's two sister ships have been withdrawn from service.
+Both of Herald of Free Enterprise's two sister ships have since been withdrawn from service.
 The former Spirit of Free Enterprise was extended to increase her cargo capacity during her time under the P&O flag in a stretch and total rebuild operation and scrapped in 2012.
-Pride of Free Enterprise remained more or less as built; she was scrapped in 2015.
+Pride of Free Enterprise remained more or less as built, being scrapped in 2015.

-In the UK, an ensemble group named Ferry Aid released a charity record of the song "Let It Be" by The Beatles.
+In the UK, an ensemble group named Ferry Aid released a charity record of the song "Let It Be" by the Beatles.

 Nicholas Ridley, a government minister at the time, was criticised for alluding to the accident (while speaking on another subject) on 10 March 1987.
 He was quoted as saying that "although he is the pilot of the [parliamentary] Bill, he has not got his bow doors open".
 He apologised for the remark.

 The disaster was the subject of an episode from Series 2 of Seconds From Disaster.

 The disaster was also featured in an episode of Deadly Engineering (Season 1, Episode 5) on the Science Channel.

 On 1 July 2014, The History Press released a book called Ninety Seconds at Zeebrugge: The Herald of Free Enterprise Story (ISBN 9780752497839), telling the story of the disaster and its aftermath.
 A second edition, updated to reflect the thirtieth anniversary, was released on 1 March 2018 (ISBN 978-0750985819).

 St Mary's Church, Dover houses a permanent memorial to the disaster.
-In the village of St Margaret's at Cliffe, there is a stained-glass window dedicated to Bob Crone, Bryan Eades and Graham Evans, three of the crewmen who died during the disaster.
+In the village church of St Margaret, St Margaret's at Cliffe, there is a stained-glass window dedicated to Bob Crone, Bryan Eades and Graham Evans, three of the crewmen who died during the disaster.